+- Lessons to be put in perspective after 2 decades

+- Free Software = Bazaar?

+- Is there one development model for free software?

+- Are all projects really built from many contributions of many developers?

+- Bazaar definition may not be accurate.

+- Free Software is not actually a bazaar.

+- It is not even a development model.

+- (It isn't a business model either.)

-- Free Software = Bazaar? - Is there one development model for free software? - Are all projects really built from many contributions of many developers? - Bazaar definition may not be accurate. - Free Software is not actually a bazaar.
-It is not even a development model. - Free software is software that respects the 4 freedoms of its users.
+- Free Software is software that respects the 4 freedoms of its users.

-A Second Look at the Cathedral and the Bazaar (Nikolai Bezroukov)
+A Second Look at the Cathedral and the Bazaar

+(by Nikolai Bezroukov)

-- Brook Law still apply to Internet-based distributed development - Internet only increases the quality of the pool of developers - Given enough eyeballs, all bugs are shallow - Why waste the time of skilled developer with testing? - Not all bugs are created equals - How to "force" developers to fix a specific bug? - Do not fix ugly code, throw it away! - Does Linux belongs to the Cathedral model or to the Bazaar model? - A not so democratic Bazaar - Kernel core Cathedral? - Does OSS development model automatically yield the best results?
+- Brook Law still apply to Internet-based development - Internet only increases the quality of the pool of developers - Given enough eyeballs, all bugs are shallow - Why waste the time of skilled developer with testing? - Not all bugs are created equals - How to "force" developers to fix a specific bug? - Do not fix ugly code, throw it away!